Continuing Education Credit Information

 ABCT is approved by the American Psychological Association to sponsor continuing education for psychologists.
 ABCT maintains responsibility for this program and its content.

-TICKETED EVENTS Eligible for CE
+Ticketed Events Eligible for CE

 All ticketed events offer CE in addition to educational opportunities to enhance knowledge and skills.
 These events are targeted for attendees with a particular level of expertise (e.g., basic, moderate, and/or advanced).
 Ticketed sessions require an additional payment beyond the general registration fee.
-For ticketed events, attendees must sign in and sign out, and complete and return an individual evaluation form.
+For ticketed events, attendees must scan in and scan out, and complete and return an individual evaluation form.
 It remains the responsibility of the attendee to sign in at the beginning of the session and out at the end of the session.
 CE will not be awarded unless the attendee scans in and out.

 Clinical Intervention Training